Jonas Valančiūnas: Lietuvos Rytas Vilnius (2010–2012)

 On 17 January 2010, Valančiūnas finally moved to Lietuvos Rytas.
 A month after that Lietuvos Rytas won the 2010 edition of Lithuanian Basketball Federation LKF Cup.
 While playing there, Valančiūnas has played in the LKL Finals three times, in 2010, 2011 and 2012.
-The team won the 2010 series against Žalgiris 4–3, but lost to the same team the following year 1–4 and 0-3 in 2012.
+The team won the 2010 series against Žalgiris 4–3, but lost to the same team the following year 1–4 and 0–3 in 2012.

 Valančiūnas became February's MVP in the VTB United League in 2012.
 Two months later he won the EuroCup Rising Star award and was named in the All-EuroCup squad.
 He averaged 10.8 ppg, 7.6 rpg and 1.6 bpg while shooting 63.4% from the field, leading Lietuvos Rytas to third place.

 Valančiūnas participated in three LKL All-Star Games, the 2010, 2011 and 2012 LKL All-Star Games.
 During the 2011 All-Star Game Valančiūnas scored 18 points and grabbed 10 rebounds, helping the "Lithuanians" win the game.
 He was named as the 2011 LKL All-Star Game MVP.
 During the 2012 game he led his team to victory, scoring 25 points including one three-pointer, grabbing 13 rebounds and dishing out 6 assists.
 He won the MVP award once again.

-Valančiūnas was named Lithuania Basketball Player of the Year three times – in December 2011, December 2012, and on 17 December 2014.
+In December 2011, Valančiūnas was named the Lithuanian Basketball Player of the Year for a first time.
 He was also twice named the FIBA European Young Player of the Year, in February 2012 and February 2013.

 Toronto Raptors (2012–2019)

 2012–13 season

 Valančiūnas was considered as a top prospect at the 2011 NBA draft, held on 23 June 2011, and was drafted fifth overall by the Toronto Raptors.
 He signed with the Raptors on 18 July 2012 and made his NBA debut on 31 October 2012, during a game against the Indiana Pacers.
 He recorded 12 points and 10 rebounds in 23 minutes of action as a starter, becoming the first Raptors rookie since Damon Stoudamire (1995) to record a double-double in his first game.
+In December 2012, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for a second time.
 On 5 April 2013, Valančiūnas was named Eastern Conference Rookie of the Month for games played in March.
 He ranked first among Eastern Conference rookies in averages per game in rebounds (7.3), blocks (1.07), and field goal percentage (.620).
 He also ranked second in free throw percentage (.822) and fourth in scoring (11.4 points per game), reaching double figures in points in 11 of his last 12 games during 6–31 March.